ChristianJB77/Travel_Cockpit/README.md

 Flask web server with HTML/CSS frontend, SQL database and custom Python functions.

 #### Frontend
-- HTML pages with Bootstrap powered styling and own customization in CSS.
+- HTML pages with Bootstrap powered styling and own customization in CSS
-- Conditional logic for a smart and flexible HTML to adapt on existing content with Jinja.
+- Conditional logic for a smart and flexible HTML to adapt on existing content with Jinja
-- Icons from Font Awesome.
+- Icons from Font Awesome
-- Background pictures from private picture collection.
+- Background pictures from private picture collection

 #### Backend
 Python Flask web server handles: